ish-u/text/README.md

-jjj# text
+# text
-thiss is a test let's se if this saved a text editor a text editoraaa
-      a text editor
-a text editoraaaaadsa
-a tedadaxt editor
-a   text editor - - - -- - - -- - - - -
+thiss is a test let's se if this saved a text editor a text editoraaa a text editor a text editoraaaaadsa a tedadaxt editor a   text editor - - - -- - - -- - - - -